tylerb1/clave/README.md

 With Clave you can get a read on a group's open-ended opinions quickly.
 Based on the answers to one question, you can easily ask more, shortening the feedback loop between polling, planning, and acting.

-[Live demo](https://useclave.com) (Note: feel free to use this instead of setting up your own Supabase instance.
-Your identity will be anonymous.
-Just be aware that I can see all questions, answers, and rooms.)
+[Live demo](https://useclave.com) (Note: you can use this instead of setting up your own Supabase instance and your identity will be anonymous.
+If you do, I can see all questions, answers, and rooms, and you'll have a limited number of summarizations.)

 ### Built With